System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 Scope Drift

-OE-CORE™ engineering defines explicit interfaces to prevent planar drift and liability overlap.
+OE-CORE™ engineering defines explicit interfaces to mitigate planar drift and prevent liability overlap between contractor and manufacturer.

 III